puppetlabs/puppetdb/documentation/api/query/v4/aggregate-event-counts.markdown

 > **Experimental Endpoint**: The aggregate-event-counts endpoint is designated
 > as experimental.
 It may be altered or removed in a future release.

-Puppet agent nodes submit reports after their runs, and the puppet master forwards these to PuppetDB.
+Puppet agent nodes submit reports after their runs, and the Puppet master forwards these to PuppetDB.
 Each report includes:

-* Some data about the entire run
+* Data about the entire run
-* Some metadata about the report
+* Metadata about the report
 * Many _events,_ describing what happened during the run

 Once this information is stored in PuppetDB, it can be queried in various ways.